3merge/q3-api/packages/q3-core-access/README.md

 # Access

 Q3's access control system integrates with Mongoose for role-based querying.
-The modules used to automate DB access control can also be imported directly to redact data in your application logic.
+It also connects to `q3-core-rest` to automate authorization in the request and response payloads.

 Note that the access control's ledger uses a singleton pattern so that grants initialized at run-time can be